brailsmt/frrank/README.md

 ## Why the silly name?

-FRRank is derived from the words 'First', 'Robotics', and 'Rank':  F.R.Rank or just frrank.
+FRRank is derived from the words 'FIRST', 'Robotics', and 'Rank':  F.R.Rank or just frrank.

 ## License